syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 N> Example for "Syncfusion Installed location" is "C:\Program Files (x86)\Syncfusion"

-Now, create a folder named `ej`, under the Scripts folder of your application and place the copied files ej.web.all.min.js into it as shown below,
+Now, create a folder named `ej`, under the Scripts folder of your application and place the copied files ej.web.all.min.js into it as shown in the following.

 ![](Getting-Started_images/Manual4.png)
 Solution Explorer - Script files copied into the Scripts folder of the project {:.caption}

 Once the scripts are added in your application, now it is necessary to include the reference to it in your application.
 This should be done within the Site.Master file, as we did previously for CSS files.
-Add the below script references in the _Layout.cshtml file within the head section,
+Add the following script references in the _Layout.cshtml file within the head section.

 {% highlight html %}